Tax Tips For Retail Industry Workers

 Rent, mortgage interest, rates, and land tax for your business premises are all tax-deductible.

-You have to pay staff wages, and you also need to contribute compulsory superannuation payments for everyone on the payroll.
-All those costs are tax-deductible.
-If you can get your June quarterly super payment in before 30 June, you might be able to accelerate that deduction into the current tax year (the actual deadline is in July, after the next tax year has started).
+You are required to make salary payments to employees, in addition to making contributions to compulsory superannuation funds for each and every employee on your payroll.
+All of those expenses are deductible from your taxes.
+If you are able to make your quarterly super contribution for June before the 30th of June, you will have a better chance of being able to bring that deduction forward into the current tax year (the actual deadline is in July, after the next tax year has started).

-All tax and accounting related expenses should be tax-deductible, including the cost of hiring a bookkeeper to prepare your business records, having tax returns or BAS prepared, tax-deductible and costs associated with attending to an ATO audit or objecting to a tax assessment that you think is incorrect.
+The cost of engaging a bookkeeper to compile your business records, having tax returns or BAS produced, tax-deductible, and expenditures involved with attending an ATO audit or objecting to a tax assessment that you think is improper should all be deductible as business expenses.

-Premiums you pay for business insurance are generally tax-deductible, provided they are connected to your business’s capacity to earn an income or to protect its assets.
+In most cases, the premiums that you pay for business insurance are tax-deductible, provided that they are tied to your company’s ability to produce cash or to protect its assets.

-This means that premiums for workers compensation insurance, professional indemnity insurance, fire damage, theft cover, public liability insurance, loss of profits and commercial motor vehicle insurance are all tax-deductible.
+This indicates that the premiums paid for insurance policies covering workers’ compensation, professional indemnity, fire damage, theft cover, public liability, loss of profits, and commercial motor vehicle insurance are all eligible for tax deductions.

-Premiums for key person or key man insurance, a type of policy which offers a benefit payment when an important company employee is incapacitated and no longer able to work, can also generally be claimed as a tax deduction provided the key person cover is was taken out to protect your business’ revenue.
+The premiums paid for key person insurance, also known as key man insurance, are a type of policy that provides a benefit payment in the event that an important company employee becomes incapacitated and is no longer able to work.
+In most cases, the premiums paid for key person insurance can be deducted from your taxable income as long as the key person cover was purchased to protect your company’s revenue.

 Having Your Business Tax-free tax-deductible

-Not a tax deduction as such, but a tax relief that applies to small businesses, the government has recently introduced new measures which allow businesses to reorganise themselves without incurring unexpected income tax consequences, such as capital gains on asset transfers.
+The government has recently introduced new measures that allow businesses to reorganize themselves without incurring unexpected income tax consequences, such as capital gains on asset transfers.
+These new measures are not tax deductions but rather tax relief that applies to small businesses.
+These new measures were recently introduced.

-This is particularly valuable for new and expanding businesses looking to change their legal form to allow greater asset protection for the owners or greater freedom to expand by changing from a sole trader to a trust or company.
+This is especially helpful for firms that are just starting or are in the process of developing and want to modify their legal structure to provide greater asset protection for the owners or greater freedom to grow.
+For example, a sole proprietorship can be converted into a trust or corporation.

 What can Retail Workers Claim Tax For?